r0gu3cic/do-you-have-strong-password/README.md

 # DoYouHaveStrongPassword
 A simple script that checks your password weaknesses.
-It checks does your password have enough characters, does it contains upper and lower cases, digits and symbols..
+It checks does your password have enough characters, does it contains upper and lower cases, digits and symbols...